open-and-sustainable/prismaid/docs/support/development.md

 ---
-title: Contributing
+title: Development
 layout: default
 ---

-# Contributing
+# Development

 ---

-## How to Contribute
-We welcome contributions to improve any aspect of the prismAId toolkit, whether you're fixing bugs, adding features, or enhancing documentation:
-- **Branching Strategy**: Create a new branch for each set of related changes and submit a pull request via GitHub.
-- **Code Reviews**: All submissions undergo thorough review to maintain code quality.
-- **Community Engagement**: Connect with us through GitHub [issues](https://github.com/open-and-sustainable/prismaid/issues) and [discussions](https://github.com/open-and-sustainable/prismaid/discussions) for feature requests, suggestions, or questions. - Discuss in the Matrix [prismAId Support Room](https://matrix.to/#/#prismAId-support:matrix.org) or follow the [prismAId Announcements Room](https://matrix.to/#/#prismAId-announcements:matrix.org) for the latest updates and release notifications.

-### Guidelines
-For detailed contribution guidelines, see our [`CONTRIBUTING.md`](../CONTRIBUTING.md) and [`CODE_OF_CONDUCT.md`](../CODE_OF_CONDUCT.md).
+This page describes how prismAId is built — its software stack, architecture, and the Open Science principles behind it.

+To contribute code, documentation, or ideas, see the [Contribution Guidelines](../CONTRIBUTING) and the [Code of Conduct](../CODE_OF_CONDUCT).
+To ask questions or propose features, reach us through GitHub [issues](https://github.com/open-and-sustainable/prismaid/issues) and [discussions](https://github.com/open-and-sustainable/prismaid/discussions), or the Matrix [prismAId Support Room](https://matrix.to/#/#prismAId-support:matrix.org).

 ## Software Stack